Description

 Note:

-When trying to capture the packets on WebGUI, the user might get the below message.
+When trying to capture the packets on WebGUI, the user might get the following message.
 Use the below command 'auto-asic-offload' to disable the respective firewall policy.

 'SSL inspection and Authentication' policy (firewall policy) allows the user to disable offloading: